 Next, it was time for Masergy to operationalize their account-based marketing strategy.
 The subway map below represents the tactics and tools they use throughout the sales cycle.

-The top half of the map represents their account penetration strategy, while the bottom half represents the time period after an account has converted to an opportunity — all the way through the customer lifecycle.
+The top half of the map represents their account penetration strategies, while the bottom half represents the time period after an account has converted to an opportunity — all the way through the customer lifecycle.

 Orchestrating different ABM touchpoints is similar to setting up a marketing automation nurture campaign, except that it involves more channels, requires input from your marketing and sales teams, and spans the entire customer lifecycle.